 It is possible that young trees will succumb to the attack.
 Caterpillars eat their way through the trunk or branch junctions.
 Caterpillars hide in the tunnel during the day and emerge at night to eat the bark.
 There is a silk gallery present.
 Larvae are a stout, muddy brown colour.
-Adults are a large yellowish-brown moth with brown wavy lines on the forewings.
+Adults have big yellowish-brown forewings with brown wavy markings.
 White is the colour of the hind wings.
 Males are often smaller than females.